Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Cardiovascular & Metabolic Effects

-Survodutide demonstrated improvements in several cardiometabolic risk factors in Phase 2 data.
-Reductions in systolic blood pressure and diastolic blood pressure were observed across dose groups, consistent with the cardiovascular benefits expected from substantial body weight reduction.
-Lipid parameters including LDL cholesterol and triglycerides also improved.
+Survodutide demonstrated changes in several cardiometabolic risk markers in Phase 2 data.
+Reductions in systolic and diastolic blood pressure were observed across dose groups, and lipid parameters including LDL cholesterol and triglycerides also moved in a favourable direction.
+These markers are hypothesis-generating until cardiovascular outcomes data are available.

 SYNCHRONIZE CVOT: Survodutide’s Cardiovascular Outcomes Trial

-Boehringer Ingelheim International GmbH has initiated the SYNCHRONIZE CVOT (cardiovascular outcomes trial) to evaluate the cardiometabolic effects of survodutide in patients with established cardiovascular disease and obesity.
-The SYNCHRONIZE CVOT is one of the largest cardiovascular outcomes trials in the obesity drug development landscape, reflecting the growing regulatory expectation that weight-loss therapies demonstrate cardiovascular safety and potential cardiovascular benefit.
-The SYNCHRONIZE CVOT enrolled patients with increased CV risk, including those with prior myocardial infarction, prevalent heart failure, and atrial fibrillation.
+Boehringer Ingelheim International GmbH has initiated the SYNCHRONIZE CVOT (cardiovascular outcomes trial) to evaluate cardiovascular outcomes in adults with established cardiovascular disease and obesity.
+The SYNCHRONIZE CVOT is one of the largest cardiovascular outcomes trials in the obesity drug development landscape, reflecting the growing regulatory expectation that weight-loss drug candidates demonstrate cardiovascular safety and potential cardiovascular benefit.
+The trial enrolled participants with increased CV risk, including prior myocardial infarction, prevalent heart failure, and atrial fibrillation.

 SYNCHRONIZE CVOT Enrollment Criteria

 The SYNCHRONIZE CVOT enrolled adults with overweight or obesity and established atherosclerotic cardiovascular disease or multiple cardiovascular risk factors.
-Key inclusion criteria for the SYNCHRONIZE CVOT included prior myocardial infarction, history of stroke or peripheral arterial disease, prevalent heart failure (NYHA class II–III), and atrial fibrillation.
-Patients across CKD risk categories were also eligible for enrollment in the SYNCHRONIZE CVOT, provided they met the cardiovascular entry criteria.
-Baseline characteristics of SYNCHRONIZE CVOT treated participants included mean body weight, body mass index, and cardiometabolic parameters.
-Boehringer Ingelheim Pharma GmbH coordinates the clinical operations for the SYNCHRONIZE CVOT across multiple global sites.
+Key inclusion criteria included prior myocardial infarction, history of stroke or peripheral arterial disease, prevalent heart failure (NYHA class II–III), and atrial fibrillation.
+Participants across CKD risk categories were also eligible, provided they met the cardiovascular entry criteria.
+Boehringer Ingelheim Pharma GmbH coordinates clinical operations for the SYNCHRONIZE CVOT across multiple global sites.

 Heart Failure Endpoints in SYNCHRONIZE CVOT

 Heart failure is a pre-specified endpoint category within the SYNCHRONIZE CVOT programme.
 The trial assesses heart failure hospitalization, heart failure exacerbation, and composite cardiovascular outcomes including cardiovascular death and heart failure events.
-The Kansas City Cardiomyopathy Questionnaire is used within the SYNCHRONIZE CVOT to assess patient-reported heart failure outcomes, including heart failure symptom burden and functional status.
-Heart failure with preserved ejection fraction (HFpEF) is of particular interest given the emerging data linking the treatment of obesity with improved heart failure outcomes.
+The Kansas City Cardiomyopathy Questionnaire is used within the trial to assess participant-reported heart failure outcomes, including symptom burden and functional status.
+Heart failure with preserved ejection fraction (HFpEF) is of particular research interest because it commonly overlaps with obesity and metabolic disease.

 Cardiovascular Risk and Increased CV Risk Subgroups

-Pre-specified subgroup analyses in the SYNCHRONIZE CVOT will examine outcomes in patients with increased CV risk, including those with prevalent heart failure, atrial fibrillation, and chronic kidney disease across CKD risk categories.
+Pre-specified subgroup analyses in the SYNCHRONIZE CVOT will examine outcomes in participants with increased CV risk, including prevalent heart failure, atrial fibrillation, and chronic kidney disease across CKD risk categories.
 Kansas City Cardiomyopathy Questionnaire scores at baseline and at pre-specified timepoints will be used to assess heart failure trajectory.
 The SYNCHRONIZE CVOT is expected to report primary results in 2028–2029, providing cardiovascular outcomes data that could differentiate survodutide from competitors.
-Boehringer Ingelheim International GmbH has committed to the SYNCHRONIZE CVOT as part of a comprehensive development strategy for survodutide in the treatment of obesity and cardiometabolic disease.

 Why Is Survodutide Being Developed for MASH?

-MASH (metabolic dysfunction-associated steatohepatitis) is one of the most important adjacent metabolic conditions.
-Many patients with obesity also have progressive fatty liver disease and associated fibrosis risk.
-A compound that can compete in both obesity and MASH attracts significantly more strategic attention than one confined to a single indication.
+MASH (metabolic dysfunction-associated steatohepatitis) is one of the most important adjacent metabolic conditions in incretin research.
+Many adults enrolled in obesity trials also have progressive fatty liver disease, non-cirrhotic MASH, or advanced fibrosis risk.
+A compound that can compete in both obesity and MASH attracts more strategic attention than one confined to a single indication.
 For a comparison of the leading injectable candidates, see our retatrutide vs tirzepatide vs CagriSema analysis.

-Zealand announced that the FDA granted Breakthrough Therapy designation for survodutide in MASH, and that two Phase 3 trials were initiated in October 2024.
+The FDA has granted Breakthrough Therapy designation for survodutide in MASH, and the Phase 3 LIVERAGE (F2–F3 fibrosis) and LIVERAGE-Cirrhosis (compensated MASH cirrhosis) trials continue to recruit.

 Obesity Management & Long-Term Considerations

-One of the critical challenges in the treatment of obesity is weight regain after discontinuation of pharmacotherapy.
-While survodutide’s Phase 2 data demonstrated substantial body weight reduction during active treatment, the durability of weight management effects following cessation remains an open question.
-Weight regain has been observed with other GLP-1-based obesity medications upon treatment withdrawal, and long-term obesity management strategies may require sustained pharmacotherapy.
+One critical research question in obesity pharmacology is durability after discontinuation.
+While survodutide’s Phase 2 data demonstrated substantial body weight reduction during active treatment, the durability of those effects after treatment cessation remains an open question.
+Weight regain has been observed after withdrawal of other GLP-1-based obesity medications, which makes long-term follow-up data important for the field.

-Survodutide’s dual glucagon receptor agonism may offer theoretical advantages for long-term weight management through enhanced energy expenditure—a metabolic pathway not meaningfully engaged by pure GLP-1 agonists.
-Whether this translates into reduced weight regain or improved outcomes in metabolic comorbidities such as chronic kidney disease and obstructive sleep apnoea will be clarified by the ongoing Phase 3 programme.
-The broader shift toward viewing obesity as a chronic condition requiring sustained obesity management has accelerated development timelines across the incretin pipeline.
+Survodutide’s dual glucagon receptor agonism may offer theoretical advantages through enhanced energy expenditure, a metabolic pathway not meaningfully engaged by pure GLP-1 agonists.
+Whether this translates into durable outcomes or improved cardiometabolic endpoints in subgroups with chronic kidney disease, obstructive sleep apnoea, or cardiovascular risk will be clarified by the ongoing Phase 3 programme.

 Key Research Publications and Evidence Base

 Survodutide’s clinical data have been published in leading medical journals.
 Phase 2 obesity results appeared in Diabetes Obes Metab (Diabetes, Obesity and Metabolism), establishing the dose-response relationship and tolerability profile.
-The N Engl J Med (New England Journal of Medicine) has published key incretin and obesity trial results that provide context for survodutide’s position in the treatment of obesity.
-Investigators from Harvard Medical School and Brigham and Women’s Hospital have contributed to the broader evidence base for GLP-1 receptor agonist and dual agonist therapies, with several authors having received research support from Boehringer Ingelheim International GmbH.
+MASH histology data were published in the N Engl J Med (New England Journal of Medicine), and the broader incretin literature in N Engl J Med and Lancet Diabetes Endocrinol provides context for the dual-agonist field.

 Journal Publications and Disclosures